Manhattan Regional Airport

 Manhattan Regional Airport in Riley County, Kansas, United States, is the second-busiest commercial airport in Kansas.
 Owned by the city of Manhattan, Kansas, the airport is located about five miles southwest of downtown Manhattan.
 American Airlines via its American Eagle affiliate serves the airport with five daily regional jet flights, with two nonstops to Chicago O'Hare International Airport (ORD) and three nonstops to Dallas/Fort Worth International Airport (DFW).
-The airport also accommodates general aviation and charter flights for the military and college sports teams, being conveniently located four miles east of Fort Riley and eight miles southwest of Kansas State University's athletic complex.
+The airport is also used for general aviation and for planes chartered by the military and college sports teams (the airport is four miles east of Fort Riley and eight miles southwest of Kansas State University's athletic complex).

 The National Plan of Integrated Airport Systems for 2013–2017 categorized it as a primary commercial service airport (more than 10,000 enplanements per year).

 Traffic at the airport multiplied after American Eagle began its service in August 2009.
 Between 2008 and 2012, Federal Aviation Administration records show that annual passenger boardings (enplanements) at the airport grew from 16,489 to more than 69,000.
-The most recent statistics show 70,705 enplanements in 2018.
+A record 83,220 people boarded aircraft at MHK in 2025.

 History

 Manhattan Regional Airport, located in Riley County, Kansas, began construction on June 13, 1939, with the establishment of temporary grass runways.
 The airport was officially dedicated in November 1940.
 The first terminal, named "Manhattan Municipal Airport," opened on April 19, 1953, with a speech by U.S. Senator Frank Carlson, coinciding with the start of Continental Airlines DC-3 flights.

 Since the 1950s, Manhattan Regional Airport has been served by several airlines.
 In 1979, the southwest end of runway 3-21 was extended by 1,500 feet, and the entire runway was widened by 50 feet to accommodate new Boeing 737 service operated by Frontier Airlines.
-The original runway, constructed in 1963, features 13 inches of concrete, with additional concrete added in 1979 at the southwest end and widened areas.
+The original runway, constructed in 1963, includes 13 inches of concrete, with additional concrete added in 1979 at the southwest end and widened areas.
 However, due to the location of a localizer antenna, only a 660-foot area for runway safety is built at the departure end of runway 21, compared to the compliant 1000-foot area at the end of runway 3.
 As a result, runway 21 has a landing length of 7,000 feet, whereas takeoffs and landings from runway 3 are limited to 6660 feet.

-Manhattan Regional Airport continues to be a key transportation hub, serving the local community and supporting economic development in the region.

 The current airline terminal opened in two phases between 2015 and 2016, replacing the 1997 terminal.
 The $18 million project has three jet bridge parking positions from two gates, and can accommodate aircraft as large as the Boeing 737 or Airbus A320.
 The new terminal has more space for ticketing, baggage claim, car rental, and security screening.
-There is space for a restaurant, but as of August 2017 a tenant has not been found.